Nuclear power in Canada: Darlington

 In 2009, more than 200,000 litres of water containing trace amounts of tritium and hydrazine spilled into Lake Ontario after workers accidentally filled the wrong tank with tritiated water.
 However the level of the isotope in the lake was not enough to pose harm to residents.

 Point Lepreau

 On December 13, 2011, a radioactive spill happened at New Brunswick's Point Lepreau nuclear generating station during refurbishment.
 Up to six litres of heavy water splashed to the floor, forcing an evacuation of the reactor building and halt of operations.
-Then, on December 14, NB Power issued a news release, admitting there had been another type of spill three weeks earlier.
+On December 14, NB Power issued a news release, admitting there had been another type of spill three weeks earlier.

 Fuel cycle

 CANDU type reactors operating in Canada have the particularity of being able to use natural uranium as fuel because of their high neutron economy.
 Therefore, the costly fuel enrichment step required by the more prevalent light-water reactor types can be avoided.
 However this comes at the cost of heavy water usage which, for example, represented 11% ($1.5 billion) of the capital costs of the Darlington plant.

 The low uranium-235 density in natural uranium (0.7% 235U) compared with enriched uranium (3-5% 235U) implies that less fuel can be consumed before the fission rate drops too low to sustain criticality, explaining why fuel burn-up in CANDU reactors (7.5 to 9 GW.day/tonnes) is far lower than in PWR reactors (50 GW.d/t).
 Therefore, a lot more fuel is used and consequently a lot more spent fuel is produced by CANDUs for a given quantity of energy produced (140 t.GWe/year for a CANDU vs 20 t.GWe/year for a PWR).
 Yet mined uranium utilization is lower by almost 30% in a CANDU because there is no wasteful enrichment step during the ore processing into fuel.
 Paradoxically heavy-water reactors in Canada use less uranium but produce more spent fuel than their light water counterparts.